coders-school/templates/module1/06-overload-resolution.md

 * <!-- .element: class="fragment fade-in" --> Function templates participate in name resolution for overloaded functions, but the rules are different.
 * <!-- .element: class="fragment fade-in" --> For a template to be considered in overload resolution, the type has to match exactly.
-* <!-- .element: class="fragment fade-in" --> If the types do not match exactly, the conversions are not considered and the template is simply dropped from the set of viable functions.
+* <!-- .element: class="fragment fade-in" --> If the types <span class="fragment highlight-green">do not match exactly, the conversions are not considered</span> and the template is simply dropped from the set of viable functions.
 * <!-- .element: class="fragment fade-in" --> That’s what is known as “SFINAE” — Substitution Failure Is Not An Error.

 ___